Athena-ins/athena-contracts/audit/README.audit.md

 - Since the position is using leverage it will have to pay an additional fee to the risk fund in order to reduce systemic protocol risk
 - The position's capital is exposed to the risk of paying bay cover buyers in both pools
 - Both pool A and pool B will need to have enough available liquidity for the position owner to withdraw
-- If a compensation is paid out in pool A then pool B's liquidity will be reduced because of the shared liquidity, this reverse is also true
+- If a compensation is paid out in pool A then pool B's liquidity will be reduced because of the shared liquidity, the reverse is also true

 <div align="center">
     <img src="assets/leverage.png" alt="drawing" width="800" align="center"/>